 - ½ cup natvia sweetener (or similar granulated sweetener)

 - 1½ tblsp coconut flour

 - 1 tsp vanilla essence

-Preheat oven to 170°C f/forced and grease and line 12-hole muffin tray with paper cases.
+Preheat oven to 170°C f/forced and grease and line base of square 20cm tin with non-stick baking paper.

 - Stir vanilla through chocolate mixture then sprinkle xanthan gum on top and whisk again to combine fully.